-The actions identified as part of the PY2021 Annual Action Plan are able to be undertaken through collaboration and communication amongst the City and its community partners.
+The actions identified as part of the PY2023 Annual Action Plan are able to be undertaken through collaboration and communication amongst the City and its community partners.
 These actions will be ongoing efforts to improve the quality of life for those in the community, particularly those individuals who face the most challenges and who are the most vulnerable.
 The actions, activities and goals in the Annual Plan will help make positive change in the community.
 The City and its community partners know that there will still be needs and obstacles that will need to be overcome, but will celebrate the achievements today and continue to work on solutions tomorrow.

 In 2017, the City of Fond du Lac and the Fond du Lac Housing Authority partnered on an Analysis of Impediments that incorporated the principles of the new Assessment of Fair Housing.
 The report includes recommendations that both partners have been slowly working towards in conjunction with other community partners.
 For example, working with Envision Greater Fond du Lac on employment opportunities as the lead Economic Development Organization (EDO) within the community.
 The City and Housing Authority met in 2022 to discuss reviewing and updating the plan.
-Staff of both entities agreed to identify a consultant to help update the plan between 2022 and 2023 given the challenges with staffing limitations and capacities.
+Staff of both entities agreed to identify a consultant to begin the process of updating the plan in 2023 given the challenges with staffing limitations and capacities.
+However, it sounds like recent discussions by PHAs suggest that they may not be as active participants in the furthering fair housing and addressing impediments.
+If so, this will impact the budget and ability to move forward if the City has to undertake it on its own.